KateMcGuane/static-website/README.md

 ### Future Implementations

-Aspects I would add:

-- Add filter column to the directory with features such as "Onsite Parking", "Wheelchair Accessible" and "Sensory Friendly" to name a few.
-This way people can find the best service to suit their essential needs.
+Aspects that could elevate the current website:

+- Link in real-life businesses.
+- Add a map feature on the discover page to said businesses.
+- Add contact informtion.

 The current website acts as a free directory.
 There is potential to devleop the concept further by:

 - Adding a login page whereby the user can review the listed businesses.
+  - - Add filter column to the directory with features such as "Onsite Parking", "Wheelchair Accessible" and "Sensory Friendly" to name a few.
+This way people can find the best service to suit their essential needs.
 - Integrating e-commerce to the website where businesses can op-in to sell from the website if they do not have one themselves.
 - Create an app version of the website that makes its easy for all user types.

-What features would you like to implement in the future on your site?
-Would you like to add more pages, or create login functionality?
-Add these plans here.

 ### Accessibility